ashermancinelli/ashermancinelli.github.io/src/csblog/2025-12-28-Orality-Literacy-and-Code.md

 If the program is to be extended for any purpose other than the original one, the logic the program follows must be interpretable to someone else.
 All but the simplest programs require communication between people to be useful.

+## Conclusion

+Programming languages exhibit characteristics of both orality and literacy.
+The are artifacts (like literature) and actions (like speech).
+They could only have been designed by a literate mind, yet are not fully subsumed by literature.
+People who write code employ cognitive technologies that do not belong to literacy in addition to those literacy provides.
+Reading Ong alongside Backus, Knuth and Iverson provides anthropological, social, technical, historical and philosophical context for how programming languages came to be, and how we might design new ones.

+Debates about programming languages and paradigms are not solely technical disagreements, but reflections of genuinely different ways of organizing thought and extending cognition, analogous to the shift from orality to literacy itself.
+Programming language design is about communication and human cognition.
+When we design a new language or choose between paradigms, we are not arbitrarily choosing how to tell computers what to do; we are building a cognitive toolbox that shapes how programmers think and how communities coordinate.

 ## Links